 Electronic reporting, or E-Reporting, is a quick and easy way to submit your commercial harvest information to the department.
 The Fishing Activity & Catch Tracking System (FACTSTM) is an online harvest reporting system that has been customized to meet the needs of Maryland commercial watermen.
 E-Reporting with FACTSTM can save you time and provide 24/7 secure access to all of your trip information and harvest history.

-Due to the popularity of the program you can expect to be contacted within about a week of completing our online Sign Up form.
+Due to the popularity of the program you can expect to be contacted within ten business days of completing our online Sign Up form.

 The login information (username and password), to your new FACTSTM account will be provided during training.